DasolPark/Dasolpark/README.md

 ## I'm a Developer!

-- 🌱 I’m currently working as a full-stack developer
+- 🌱 I’m currently working as a Full Stack Developer
 - 🥅 2021 Goals: Contribute to Open Source projects
-- ⚡ Fun fact: I love to work out and sing
+- ⚡ Fun fact: I like exercising and singing

 ### Connect with me: